Fluids You Can Trust: Property-Preserving Operator Learning for Incompressible Flows: Introduction

 We illustrate the capabilities of our method with extensive numerical experiments on an extensive suite of 2D and 3D problems involving incompressible flows.
 We construct surrogates that are all analytically incompressible on generalization, but that also analytically satisfy periodicity or turbulence-related power laws when applicable.
 Across these problems, we compare our method against the vanilla kernel method in~\citet{batlle2024kernel}, and two state-of-the-art neural operator baselines, Geo-FNO~\citep{li2023fourier} and Transolver~\citep{wu2024transolver}.
 The resulting method is meshless; interpretable; typically orders of magnitude more accurate than existing neural operator approaches even in pointwise generalization errors; analytically property-preserving (if the properties are known in advance); more efficient than neural operators in terms of trainable parameter counts (two for our method vs millions for neural operators); and orders of magnitude faster in terms of training time.

 The remainder of the paper is organized as follows.
-Section~\ref{sec:results} presents results on numerical experiments on incompressible flow problems, comparing our method against competitors in terms of accuracy, divergence, and runtime.
-In Section~\ref{sec:discussion}, we discuss the implications of the results in detail and discuss future directions.
-In Section~\ref{sec:methods}, we present the mathematical formulation of the property-preserving kernel method, with a focus on incompressibility, periodicity, and turbulence-related power laws.
-We also present approximation theorems regarding convergence rates of the method.
+In Section~\ref{sec:methods}, we present an overview of operator learning and both the high-level algorithm and the mathematical formulation of the property-preserving kernel method, with a focus on incompressibility, periodicity, and turbulence-related power laws.
+In Section \ref{sec:approx-thms}, we then present approximation theorems regarding universal approximation and convergence rates of the method.
+We present results of numerical experiments in Section~\ref{sec:results}, comparing our method against competitors in terms of accuracy, divergence, and runtime.
+Finally, in Section~\ref{sec:discussion}, we discuss the implications of the results in detail and discuss future directions.